xd2287/transformers/docs/source/en/model_doc/fsmt.md

 This model was contributed by [stas](https://huggingface.co/stas).
 The original code can be found [here](https://github.com/pytorch/fairseq/tree/master/examples/wmt19).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [fsmt](https://huggingface.co/models?other=fsmt)

 ## Implementation Notes

 - FSMT uses source and target vocabulary pairs that aren't combined into one.
 It doesn't share embeddings tokens